 Every selected response item and every performance-based task on ACCESS for ELLs targets at least one of these five Standards.
-In the cases of some test items and tasks, the Standards are combined as follows:
+In Speaking and Writing tasks, the Standards are combined as follows:

-- Integrated Social and Instructional Language (SIL), Language of Language Arts (LoLA), and Language of Social Studies (LoSS): IT (Writing only) - Language of Math (LoMa) and Language of Science (LoSc): MS (Speaking and Writing) - Language of Language Arts (LoLA) and Language of Social Studies (LoSS): LS (Speaking and Writing)
+• Integrated Social and Instructional Language (SIL), Language of Language Arts (LoLA), and Language of Social Studi(es (LoSS): IT (Writing only)

+- Language of Math (LoMa) and Language of Science (LoSc): MS (Speaking and Writing) - Language of Language Arts (LoLA) and Language of Social Studies (LoSS): LS (Speaking and Writing)

-The overarching goal of ACCESS for ELLs Paper is to measure the academic English language proficiency of students.
+The overarching goal of ACCESS for ELLs Online is to measure the academic English language proficiency of students.
 Proficiency is measured according to a scale, as defined by the WIDA ELD Standards Framework as comprising five levels of proficiency, which are in turn defined in the performance definitions (WIDA Consortium, 2012).